imfunniee/gitfolio-in-wild/README.md

 # Get yours up there

-a.
-Fork this Repository
+- Fork this Repository

-b.
-Add your portfolio in Readme
+- Add your portfolio in README

-c.
-Create a PR 🙌
+- Create a PR 🙌

 # Support your Guy